ChainSafe/web3.unity/CONTRIBUTION.md

 We encourage collaboration and discussion among contributors.
 Join our community on Discord to connect with fellow developers, ask questions, and share ideas.
 Additionally, we have various communication channels, both synchronous and asynchronous, to coordinate project-related discussions.

 ## Proposing New Changes

-If you don't know how to write a certain feature, but have an idea about it, follow these steps:
+If you have an idea for a feature but don't know how to implement it, follow these steps:

 1. **Create an Issue**: Create a new issue on the [GitHub issue tracker](https://github.com/ChainSafe/web3.unity/issues).
 2. **Provide Details**: Provide a detailed description of your proposed changes, including any design or implementation considerations.
 3. **Engage in Discussion**: Engage with the community and maintainers to refine and validate your proposal.

 Thank you for contributing to web3.unity.
 Together, we'll make it an even better SDK for Unity-based video games, empowering developers to seamlessly integrate web3 features into their projects!